davidclough/node/_documents/javascript-guide/javascript-guide.md

 ## <a name="language"></a>JavaScript Language (ECMAScript 5)

 ### <a name="language-document-scope"></a>Document Scope
 This document focuses on ECMAScript 5 (ES5) which works in IE8 and above, Chrome and Firefox.
+Only occasionally will there be references ES2015/ES6.
 It is not intended to argue for or against the use of JavaScript but to help you learn the language and techniques that can help tame it.

 In interests of this document not becoming too bloated explanations may be quite short.
 It will be intended to cover more essential areas that are different from other languages and avoid going over things that will be more obvious to an experienced programmer.
 Some code samples may be over-simplified for the sake of more clearly explaining a concept.